SibleySpeaks/katapult-manifesto/en/katapult-manifesto.md

 Disputes between people are handled in a similar fashion.
 Judges are no single people, but a wide range of people from all over the globe who receive all data associated with the dispute - except the identity of the people involved -  and are assisted by machines in their personal sense-making.
 They feed back their verdict into an algorithm that processes all incoming verdicts.
 This algorithm has been created in a similar fashion as the algorithms that steer our economy.

 ### Cultural System
-> The stores of information, including the imagery and media of expression that binds a group, that are passed through generations.
-The cultural system of a society creates a sense of meaning; a vision that allows humans to understand the past, present, and future, and their role in time/place.
+> The stores of information, including the imagery and media of expression that binds a group, are passed through generations.
+The cultural system of a society creates a sense of meaning: a vision that allows humans to understand the past, present, and future, and their role in time/place.

 We spend our time mostly in participating in our global politcal system, socialising with other beings, learning new things and expressing ourselves.

-Since we are all interconnected with all other human beings and machines on the planet we not only have the possibility to interact with all of them, but also to create new forms of expression all with the aim of understanding ourselves better and giving other entities the chance to understand us better.
+Since we are all interconnected with all other human beings and machines on the planet, we not only have the possibility to interact with all of them, but also to create new forms of expression all with the aim of understanding ourselves better and giving other entities the chance to understand us better.

 The interactions and expression can both take place in the physical and the digital space.
 We can transition smoothly between the two and can distinguish between the two.
 Especially when it comes to fulfilling needs that can only be fulfilled in one of these spaces, we are very clear about these distinctions.

-A core element of our culture is that everyone knows exactly what her current main objective in live is.
+A core element of our culture is that everyone knows exactly what her current main objective in life is.
 Everyone is free to change their objective at any given moment in time, but it is well defined, articlulated and public.

 ### Social System
 > How we live, learn, raise our children